Why you might want to talk

 When to talk

 If you start talking early - and talk often – these conversations can become a normal part of family discussion.
-It’s also a good idea to involve siblings early before a pattern develops.
+It’s also a good idea to involve other family members early before a pattern develops.
 You can always change the caregiving arrangements later if necessary.

 I should have organised it with my brother.
 We did have a bit of a family argument when we should have had conversations over it.

 A good place to start is to get a care needs assessment for your relative.
+You can contact their local council to request one with their permission, or they can request one themselves.
 This can give you an objective basis for any decision-making.

 As a first step, look at: